University of South Florida researchers release national public opinion survey findings on vote-by-mail security and election fairness - NewsBreak

 University of South Florida researchers release national public opinion survey findings on vote-by-mail security and election fairness

-TAMPA, Fla.
-(Jan.
-20, 2022) – Researchers at the University of South Florida, in collaboration with researchers at Florida International University, have released a second round of results from a nationwide survey.
-This set is aimed at measuring public opinion about several proposed electoral/voting reforms, as well as attitudes about the...www.tampabaynewswire.com
+Researchers at the University of South Florida, in collaboration with researchers at Florida International University, have released a second round of results from a nationwide survey.
+This set is aimed at measuring public opinion about several proposed electoral/voting reforms, as well as attitudes about the Electoral College.
+Among the...www.usf.edu